Picono435/RandomTP/README.md

   Author: Picono435
   -->
 # RandomTP
 The best Random Teleport mod ever!
 With this mod you will be able to random teleport between dimensions and without colliding with mostly anything!
-Our mod is updated frequently and is always having issues fixes when reported.
+Our mod is being updated frequently and is always having issues fixes when reported.
 Our mod works with both sides!
 (Client-Side only and Server-Side only).
 Join our [discord](https://discord.gg/wQj53Hy) for more information about all our mods and plugins!

 ## Commands: